Malin Broman is a violinist much in demand as a soloist, artistic director, chamber musician, teacher and orchestral leader.

 Combining her unique talents as both a soloist and chamber musician, Malin was appointed leader of the Swedish Radio Symphony Orchestra in 2008.
 As guest leader, she has since been invited to perform with the London Symphony Orchestra, Mahler Chamber Orchestra, Philharmonia Orchestra and Chamber Orchestra of Europe.

-After regularly directing the Swedish Radio Orchestra she is now more and more in demand as musical director/soloist.
-In that role she has appeared with Gävle Symphony Orchestra, Västerås Sinfonietta, Trondheim Soloists and Oulu Sinfonietta, Lapland Chamber Orchestra and ACO Collective.
+After regularly directing the Swedish Radio Orchestra she is now in demand as musical director/soloist.
+In that role she has appeared with Nordic Chamber Orchestra, Gävle Symphony Orchestra, Västerås Sinfonietta, Trondheim Soloists and Oulu Sinfonietta, Lapland Chamber Orchestra and ACO Collective (Australia).
 In September 2015 Malin took up the post as Artistic Director for Musica Vitae Chamber Orchestra, a contract currently running until 2020.
 From 2019 she will also be Artistic Director for Ostrobothnian Chamber Orchestra.

 In 2002 Malin was presented with the Halland Academy's Award for Outstanding Cultural Achievement, and in 2008, she was elected a member of the Royal Swedish Academy of Music.
 With the Kungsbacka Piano Trio, Malin was honoured to receive the prestigious Interpret Prize from the Royal Swedish Academy of Music, which was presented to them by Crown Princess Victoria of Sweden.